-- Body parts
+- Body part vocabulary

 - Physical ailments

+Description: Depending on the age of the students, you can design the vocabulary accordingly.
+For younger students, stick with words like “runny nose” and “cough.”
 For older students, you might want to include such things as “high blood pressure.”It may also be a good idea to ask the students what medical words they want to know—some of them may have specific words related to their health they want to practice and you can help them find the right translations.

 4. Time to Teach